Abbey of Saint-Mathieu de Fine-Terre: History

 According to legend the first abbey here was founded in the 6th century by Saint Tanguy, chosen for its isolated location among the lands he had inherited, extending from the river of Caprel (haven of Brest) to Penn ar Bed.
-This allowed the Abbey to be generally cut off from the world but still traversable via being close to the sea.
+This allowed the abbey to be generally cut off from the world but still accessible from its proximity to the sea.